Did you know...

 Why I did it?

-I've always found it rather remarkable that we can simply turn on a tap and have fresh, clean drinking water at our disposal.
-It really hits home when you travel beyond Europe and are warned against drinking tap water - it makes you wonder: how is it that something as fundamental and vital as water isn't a guaranteed basic service worldwide?
-It raises all sorts of questions, doesn't it?
+It’s always struck me as quite amazing that we can just turn on a tap and get fresh, clean water.
+It really sinks in when you travel outside Europe and are told not to drink tap water—it makes you wonder how something so essential and vital as water isn’t a guaranteed basic service everywhere.
+It really gets you thinking, doesn’t it?
 Where does our water actually come from?
-Why do we sometimes face shortages or, conversely, have too much?
-How is it stored and distributed throughout our communities?
+Why do we sometimes have shortages or, on the other hand, have too much?
+How is it stored and spread out in our communities?

 I have always been interested in understanding how this works.